dwp/acm-pca-cert-generator/README.md

   - e.g. `arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/*`
 * `acm-pca:GetCertficate` on the ACM PCA specified in the `--ca-arn` argument
   - e.g. `arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/*`
-* `s3:GetObject` on all buckets specified in the `--truststore-certs` argument
+* `s3:GetObject` on all buckets and objects specified in the `--truststore-certs` argument
   - e.g. `arn:aws:s3:::examplebucket/*`

 ### Running

 The installation command above will place an `acm-pca-cert-generator` command in your path.
-The script takes a number of command line arguments, the vast majority of which are mandatory.
+The script takes a number of command line arguments, most of which are mandatory.
 Alternatively, the same information can be specified using environment variables:

 ```
 acm-pca-cert-generator --help